hauke96/simple-task-manager/server/README.md

 * `export OAUTH_SECRET="fgg1...kl09"`

 You can export these variables each time you start a new terminal or just put it into a file of your choice (e.g. `.bashrc`) to load then e.g. after your system booted.

+### Local Auth-Server

+There's also a pure local config.
+This makes use of a very simple [OAuth-Dummy server](https://github.com/hauke96/osm-oauth1a-dummy).
+Just clone the repo and start this auth server with `go run .`.

+Notice: You have to use the `local.config` file to use the local server, so using `go run . -c config/local.json` to start the server works fine.

+Using this approach makes you independent of the OSM server and of an internet connection in general.

 ## Setup finished :)